Vishv19/NotificationManager/README.md

 ## **Instruction**
 1. Install Node.js.
 2. Install MongoDB.
+3. Create your twilio account at https://www.twilio.com/login
-3. Run npm install to download the required packages from npm repository.
+4. Run npm install to download the required packages from npm repository.
-4. Start MongoDB server
+5. Start MongoDB server.
+6. Set up environment variables TWILIO_ACCOUNT_SID, TWILIO_AUTH_TOKEN and TWILIO_NUMBER.
-5. Run `node server.js` to start the nodejs application.
+7. Run `node server.js` to start the nodejs application.

 ## **Ongoing**
 Add **RabbitMQ** to the project architecture.This queue will fetch all the incoming request and it will be processed by other nodejs server to execute functionality.